 - Monumentality is an affair of relativity.
 The truly monumental can only come about by means of the most exact and refined relation between parts.
 Since each thing carries both a meaning of its own and an associated meaning in relation to something else – its essential value is relative.
 We speak of the mood we experience when looking at a landscape.
 This mood results from the relation of certain things rather than from their separate actualities.
 This is because objects do not in themselves possess the total effect they give when interrelated.

-- A work based only on a line concept is scarcely more than a illustration.; it fails to achieve pictorial structure.
+- A work based only on a line concept is scarcely more than an illustration.; it fails to achieve pictorial structure.
 Pictorial structure is based on a plane concept.
 The line originates in the meeting of two planes… …we can lose ourselves in a multitude of lines, if through them we lose our senses for the planes.

-(Pollock reacted: “I am nature”, fh)
+(Pollock reacted on Hofmann: “I am nature”, fh)

 - Since light is best expressed through differences in color quality, color should not be handled as a tonal gradation, to produce the effect of light.